27B9rton/Election_Analysis/README.md

 The election analysis shows that:
 - There were 369,711 total votes cast.
 - Denver had the highest voter turnout with 306,055 votes.
 That is 82.78% of the total vote.
 - Jefferson County was next with 38,855 votes cast.
-Tha'ts 10.51% of the total vote.
+That's 10.51% of the total vote.
-- Arapahoe County had 24,801 votes cast.
-This is 6.71% of the total vote.
+- Arapahoe County had 24,801 votes cast, which is 6.71% of the total vote.

 - There were 3 total candidates